KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: If you add custom artifacts, then you should also add machine rules to Recycling Machine to process your artifacts.
 #### Mineralogist (Lv15)
+All vanilla geodes hold the same items as omni-geodes.

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Appraiser (Lv15)
 Cinder shard nodes drop more cinder shards.
 In vanilla, cinder shard nodes drop 1-3 shards each.
 This profession changes them to drop 2-5 instead.